okviz/okviz.github.io/_mydocs/calendar-pro/options/calendar/leap-year.md

 ---
 **Default value:** 5

-This option allows you to choose the recurrency of the appended leap week in the leap rule.
+This option allows you to choose the frequency of the appended leap week in the leap rule.